mosebit/kalah/README.md

 # kalah
-Kalah game on C. Bot in this solution uses Minimax algorithm.
+Kalah game on C/C++.
+Bot in this solution uses Minimax algorithm.

 Description of some functions: move - makes a move according to the rules of kalh game